Financial Support for Your Children Without Traditional Litigation

 What Will I Discuss With My Child Support Attorney?

 As you might imagine, agreeing to child support is a task that often proves challenging and stressful because it can highlight financial and parenting differences.
 If the conflict escalates, the children suffer.

 Each parent’s income or earning capacity and the number of children eligible to receive support are considered in the child support calculations.
 In addition to basic child support, the Pennsylvania Support Guidelines also provide a framework for determining payment of other essential expenses like:

 A parent’s employment status or being in an educational program prior to getting a job as well as the number of overnights the children spend with each parent are considered and may reduce the amount of child support.

-Learn more about how the Collaborative Team can assist you during divorce.
+Learn more about the role of each professional on the Collaborative Divorce Team and how they can assist you during a divorce.